 The prenuptial agreement is a legally enforceable contract, however, a Florida family law court does have the authority to overturn the agreement if it was not properly executed.
 In order to be legally binding, both parties must voluntarily agree to the terms of the agreement.
 In addition, both parties must provide an accurate and fair disclosure of their financial position, and each party must have an opportunity to review the agreement before signing it.
 If these conditions are not satisfied, a court may decide the agreement was executed under duress and void the prenuptial agreement.

-At Florida Law Advisers, P.A. we understand that a prenuptial agreement can be a sensitive subject to discuss for a couple in love.
+At Florida Law Advisers, P.A., we understand that a prenuptial agreement can be a sensitive subject to discuss for a couple in love.
 We provide all of our clients with the individualized attention they need to ensure the process is as smooth and efficient as possible.
 Whether you need an attorney to draft a prenuptial agreement, advise you on a prenuptial agreement you have been asked to sign, or you have already signed an agreement, we can help.
-Contact us today by phone, email, or website form to schedule a free consultation with a Tampa prenuptial agreement attorney.
+Contact us today by phone, email, or website form to schedule a free consultation with a Florida prenuptial agreement attorney.

 Yes, Florida law does allow for a legally binding prenuptial agreement.
 However, you must carefully follow all of the law’s requirements in order for a prenuptial to be legally binding.